The Importance of Livestock Insurance in Australia

 From rearing cattle and lot feeding to export markets, the nature of the livestock industry is varied and specialised.
 Transporting livestock from a farm to a market, for example, involves a considerable amount of risk due to unpredictable circumstances.
 Things can and do go wrong, and farmers need to account for accidents and mishaps that happen when livestock is either on-site or in transit.

 A livestock insurance program

-It’s important to understand the consignment notes and terms and conditions of your livestock insurance policy, as while insurance will cover the value of an animal, it will not cover any consequential loss or damage.
+It’s important to understand the consignment notes and terms and conditions of your livestock insurance policy.
+While insurance will cover the value of an animal, it will not cover any consequential loss or damage.
 Another important thing to note is that truck insurance does not automatically cover livestock transport.
 This means that a motor policy would need to be modified to suit your livestock requirements.

 How much does livestock insurance cost?

-The cost of livestock insurance programs vary and there’s usually a limit to how much is covered per animal and for the whole herd.
+The cost does vary and there’s usually a limit to how much is covered per animal and for the whole herd.
 To give you a bit of guidance, below is a list of starting prices for insuring livestock in transit:

 - $910 for $100,000 coverage

 Coverage is generally only for basic risks such as fire, flood, collision, overturning, theft, etc. Like any type of insurance, it’s essential that you outline exactly what coverage you need and add any additional coverage to your livestock insurance package if necessary.

 We understand the value of your animals.
 Find the best insurance products right here with Truck Insurance HQ.
 Get personalised advice from one of our experienced consultants on 📞1300 815 344.
 Or request a FREE quote online 📝 for the most affordable rates on livestock in transit insurance ⬇️